amaumba1/AlumniCircle-Client/README.md

 # A React frontend for AlumniCircle App

-This project is based on a microservices architecture using reactjs and redux as the frontend and nodejs, golang and python as the backend api servers.
+This project is based on a microservices architecture using reactjs and redux as the frontend while connect with express api gateway and backend servers written in nodejs, golang and python.